How to overcome procrastination

 This internal response to your negative self-talk is one of the most powerful ways to break the pattern of procrastination and to control the power of your inner voice.

 6. Appreciate and Celebrate!

-Make the small things matter by appreciating and celebrating yourself.
+The final tip to help you overcome procrastination is to make the small things matter by appreciating and celebrating yourself.